Skip to content

 hair restoration surgery uneven hairline

-Dr. Utkan harvesting hair from a hair restoration patient.
+Dr. Utkan harvesting hair from a hair restoration patient

 During the surgery, the surgeon will first draw your desired hairline and apply local anesthesia to your scalp.